Partnerships: Statement of practice D12: full text

-The enactment of the Limited Liability Partnership Act 2000, has created, from April 2001, the concept of limited liability partnerships (as bodies corporate) in UK law.
-In conjunction with this, new Capital Gains Tax provisions dealing with such partnerships have been introduced through TCGA92/S59A.
+The Limited Liability Partnership Act 2000 created, from April 2001, the concept of limited liability partnerships (as bodies corporate) in UK law.
+In conjunction with this, new Capital Gains Tax provisions dealing with such partnerships were introduced through TCGA92/S59A.
 TCGA92/S59A(1) mirrors TCGA92/S59 in treating any dealings in chargeable assets by a limited liability partnership as dealings by the individual members, as partners, for Capital Gains Tax purposes.
 Each member of a limited liability partnership to which TCGA92/S59A(1) applies has therefore to be regarded, like a partner in any other (non-corporate) partnership, as owning a fractional share of each of the partnership assets and not an interest in the partnership itself.

-This statement of practice has therefore been extended to limited liability partnerships which meet the requirements of TCGA92/S59A(1), such that capital gains of a partnership fall to be charged on its members as partners.
+This statement of practice was therefore extended to limited liability partnerships which meet the requirements of TCGA92/S59A(1), so that capital gains of a partnership fall to be charged on its members as partners.
 Accordingly, in the text of the statement of practice, all references to a ‘partnership’ or ‘firm’ include reference to limited liability partnerships to which TCGA92/S59A(1) applies, and all references to ‘partner’ include reference to a member of a limited liability partnership to which TCGA92/S59A(1) applies.